web2py/py4web/docs/chapter-05.rst

    ERROR_PAGES["*"] = f"We have encountered an error! (try: {A('Main Page', _href=URL("/",scheme=True))})"

-Note that this setup is **global**.
-This means that it is defined once for all apps on a given py4web instance.
-This is because, when an error is encountered, it could be because the request has not matched any of the apps.
-Hence, this configuration should only be done in **one of the apps**.
+``ERROR_PAGES`` is **global**: it is shared across every app served by the py4web process.
+That is intentional — when a request fails to match any registered route, py4web does not even know which app the user was aiming for, so the error pages have to be set in one place.
+Configure ``ERROR_PAGES`` in **only one** of your apps.